jimypage0211/Capstone/README.md

 ## Description

-Build an app that lets you book where you want to eat today!
-This app will let you log in and choose from a series of previously added restaurants and let you make a booking for the place you want to reserve.
+Build an app that allows you to book your preferred dining spots!
+This app enables users to log in, choose from a list of previously added restaurants, and make reservations at their desired locations.
-When the reservation is done it will send the user an email with the reservation info for the booking.
-The user will also have access to the current reservation it holds and the history of reservations made.
+Upon completing a reservation, the app will send an email to the user with the booking details.
+Users will have access to their current reservations as well as a history of their past bookings.

 ## Distinctiveness and Complexity

-I believe my project is distant enough from the projects done in this course since it handles email interaction with the users and manages dates, times, and timezone awareness logic which wasn't used in the previous projects for the course.
+I believe my project distinctly differs from others in this course by incorporating email interactions with users and managing date, time, and timezone awareness, functionalities not covered in previous course projects.

 ## Structure
 ### Pages